 The golden crab’s giant claws broke off and sank into the lake.
 Later, when there was a flood, they floated out into the Ganges River where some people found them and made them into the mystical Anaka and Alambara drums, the latter taken and used by Indra, king of the gods.

 In the Lifetime of the Buddha

 The Bodhisatta’s elephant wife was an earlier birth of a landowner’s wife.
 She was very beautiful and completely devoted to her husband.
-One time while they journeyed together collecting debts, they were captured by a band of robbers.
+One time, while they journeyed together collecting debts, they were captured by a band of thieves.
 Their leader was smitten by the wife and considered killing the landowner so he could take her.
 She boldly told him that if he killed her husband, she would kill herself; so he set the couple free.

 Back home, the pair went to pay respect to the Buddha and told him what had happened, the husband saying he owed his life to her.
 The Buddha told them this story so they knew that she had once saved his life too.